| | |

 When your hobby is private, or simply shared with friends/family, you don’t have to worry much about outside expectations.
 If you monetize your hobby, you may need to set stricter expectations for starting and/or completing projects.

 Will you need to set deadlines for yourself?
-Start planning much farther in advance than you would normally?
+Start planning much farther in advance than you would otherwise?
 Invest in better supplies?

 6. What protections will I put in place for my mental health, creativity, and personal enjoyment?